Saghen/frizbee/README.md

 ## Algorithm

 The core of the algorithm is Smith-Waterman with affine gaps and inter-sequence many-to-one parallelism via SIMD ([ref](https://pmc.ncbi.nlm.nih.gov/articles/PMC8419822/#Sec13)).
-This is the basis of other popular fuzzy matching algorithms like FZF and Nucleo.
+Besides the parallelism, this is the basis of other popular fuzzy matching algorithms like FZF and Nucleo.
 The main properties of Smith-Waterman are:

 - Always finds the best alignment
 - Supports insertion, deletion and substitution